-This hardy, frost resistant peach variety produces plenty of large, tender, juicy peaches in August.
+A hardy, frost resistant peach variety, 'Rochester' produces plenty of large, tender, juicy peaches in August.
 The soft and creamy, sweet, melting yellow flesh is hidden beneath peachy-orange and red flushed skin.
+This is a freestone variety, where the stones are not attached to the flesh.

-Rochester Peach tree produces pink flowers in the Spring which add to its charm, and is self fertile so only one tree is required.
+Rochester Peach tree produces pretty pink flowers in the spring which add to its appeal.
+Recognisd by the RHS as being excellent for pollinating insects, it is also self fertile so doesn't require another peach variety.

 AKA Prunus persica 'Rochester'